rbnphlp/ImageArt/README.md

-# Web app to  build ,  sell & buy  your paintings
+# Web app to  build,sell & buy  paintings using Style transfer

 The project as part of Module4:Code Institute  .